An Epic, By-the-Numbers Post on America’s Favorite Unofficial Winter Holiday - The Super Bowl

 $2.3 million on soda

 We love our food.
-Of the top-mentioned brands on Twitter during Super Bowl LI last February, five of them - Pepsi, Skittles, Avocados from Mexico, Budweiser, and Doritos - were food brands.
+Of the top-mentioned brands on Twitter during Super Bowl LII last February, five of them - Mountain Dew, Doritos, M&Ms, Skittles, and Pringles.

 The next big category for Super Bowl spending is team apparel.
-Makes sense.
+This makes sense, of course!
+Who doesn’t want to rock their team gear?
 Of those polled, 11 percent of Super Bowl fans planned to buy team apparel and/or accessories to show support of their favorite teams and players.
 Buying team apparel makes up 10.7 percent of total Super Bowl spending, according to the National Retail Federation.

 This one actually surprised me.
 I always pictured a couch, a TV, and a table to hold snack bowls as the go-to Super Bowl party plan.
-I didn’t take into account that going to a Super Bowl party means you’re going to a Super Bowl party.
+I didn’t take into account that going to a Super Bowl party means you actually have to throw an epic Super Bowl party.

 Of those polled, 27.2 percent planned to attend a Super Bowl party.
 Eighteen percent of celebrants were planning a party themselves.
 Five percent of viewers planned to watch the game from a bar or restaurant.